lopezpdvn/lopezpdvn.github.io/resume/index.md

 *Monterrey, Nuevo León, Mexico*.
 Laboratory Assistant (internship), February 2012 to August 2012

-- Supported students with Python, MATLAB and LabVIEW programming and electronics
+- Supported students in designing and troubleshooting electronic circuits and programming in Python, MATLAB and LabVIEW

 ## Computer Skills